 You speak in the film about how the majority of trans people don’t acknowledge their pre-transition lives, even going so far as to burn childhood photos in some cases.
 So it’s safe to say that there are very few trans people who would not only attend their high school reunion but also make a documentary about reconciling with that past.
-Pardon the word choice, but that was pretty ballsy of you, right?

-[Laughs] Yeah.
+Yeah.
 And I think part of the audacity to do that involves erasing the issue of me being trans and speaking to human issues that we all have.
 We all have a history, and we all grow, change, and then have to figure out how to fit back into our families, which causes an enormous amount of tension.
 On one hand, our film is very specific and unique with a lot of crazy stuff going on — my story and my brother’s story is not typical — but we’ve been taking the film to festivals all over the world, and it’s really cool to see audiences of different cultures and religions connect with a message that isn’t lost on those specifics.
 There’s a much bigger, more universal story about family.

-But because that sort of self-reflection isn’t typical trans behavior, have you gotten any negative feedback from the trans community?
+Because that sort of self-reflection isn’t typical trans behavior, have you gotten any negative feedback from the trans community?

 I can honestly say — and I’m knocking on wood here — there has been a flood of e-mail and Facebook messages, and I haven’t gotten a single negative comment.
 I forward the messages to my mom because they’ve all been so great.
 A lot of people tell me about how they couldn’t talk to their parents about being trans, but then they watched the film together and now they can talk about it.
 Somebody even said to me, “You just made life easier to live.”
 I mean, how can you beat that?